|Suitable for||Personal representatives, personal tax professionals, trustees|

 Personal Representatives - A Guide for Tax Practitioners

-This book is a practical guide for all personal representatives and others involved with the tax issues arising during the administration of a deceased person's estate.
+A practical guide for all personal representatives and others involved with the tax issues arising during the administration of a deceased person's estate.

 Written mainly for the tax practitioner, an attempt has nevertheless been made to make it intelligible to the non-tax professional, including in particular personal representatives who are trying to understand some of the tax intricacies associated with estate administration.